bhowl/bhowl.github.io/README.md

-Static portfolio webpage using semantic HTML and CSS flexbox.
+A portfolio webpage using semantic HTML, CSS flexbox, vanilla JS, and XML (XSLT).